 - Partners (nodes): third party researchers, auditors, financial reviewers, account managers, the customer

 - Value: process efficiency for a better customer experience

 2. Regulatory reporting.
-One of the key challenges in bank-related reporting is the data regulators need is dispersed across many functions including front office employees in local branches to backend systems engineers at bank headquarters.
+One of the key challenges in bank-related reporting is that the data regulators need is dispersed across many functions, including front-office employees in local branches and back-end systems engineers at bank headquarters.
 Through the combination of smart contracts and the immutability of blockchain, you can achieve the integrity of data on a single chain.
 Moreover, you can give regulators access to view that chain without the need to compile reports manually.

 - Data: audit history

 3. Cross-bank, cross-border transfers.
 When you send money to another country, there are multiple intermediaries involved along with lengthy form fills and processing fees.
 Your bank transmits a message to a bank that is an intermediary in another country, who sends a verification message to the receiving bank.
 The information is then sent back to confirm, and finally the money is transferred.